 The cherry on top?
 A beautiful Menorah engraving surrounded by two majestic winged lions and the word “Jerusalem” written below.

-A true masterpiece in the making, and clearly the winner of the silver Shofars category.
+A true masterpiece in the making, and a deserving winner of the “Top Silver Shofar” award.

 This Ram’s horn Shofar is not of an actual ram, it’s a replica… and boy oh boy what an impressive replica it is.

 Beautifully engraved with Jerusalem’s old city highlighted in gold – all ready to capture the attention of anyone who enters the room.